FuelRats/eslint-config-fuelrats/docs/publishing_and_versions.md

 Package publishing is handled via our custom yarn plugin.
 To publish use the `yarn workspaces release` command.

-This command safeguards from accidental stable release of a pre-release version, so it's use is recommended over manual publishing.
+This command safeguards from accidental stable release of a prerelease version, so it's use is recommended over manual publishing.

 ### Usage